Jeremiah Owusu-Koramoah: Personal life

 Jeremiah Owusu-Koramoah is of Ghanaian descent.
-In 2022, he was running a football camp in Ghana for the youth.
+In 2022, he was running a youth football camp in Ghana.
+Owusu-Koramoah is known for wearing elaborate clothing styles, featuring traditional patterns and materials, in celebration of his Ghanaian heritage.

 His older brother, Joshua Emmanuel Owusu-Koramoah, was found dead inside a burned house on April 5, 2022.
-Two days later, police in Hampton, Virginia said that Ronald Ivan Scott has been charged with one count of murder and one count of arson.
-On January 25, 2024 he converted to Islam.
+Two days later, police in Hampton, Virginia said that Ronald Ivan Scott had been charged with one count of murder and one count of arson.

-In celebration of his Ghanan heritage, Owusu-Koramoah was known for his elaborate African clothing styles that make use of traditional patterns and materials.
+On January 25, 2024, he converted to Islam.